Lethal Bronzing Disease (LBD)

 3) Development of novel diagnostic tools

-4) Optimization of antibiotic (oxytetracycline - hydrochloride) treatments for infected palms
+4) Optimization of antibiotic (oxytetracycline - hydrochloride) and insecticide treatments for infected palms